lassesuomela/ohire/README.md

 # Readme

 This is online hiring web site.
 Backend is created with Node.js and database that was used is MySQL.
-Frontend is made with Vue.js and element-plus.
+Frontend is made with [Vue.js](https://vuejs.org/) and [element-plus](https://element-plus.org/en-US/) UI library.

 # Demo
 Demo of this repository will be available at https://jobs.saunagaming.com.